Iets frans… Is Our New Favorite Affordable Tie-Dye Loungewear

 With the pandemic-induced loungewear boom still going strong, prices for items as simple as sweats and hoodies are skyrocketing.
-I personally saw a standard black cotton sweatshirt the other day that, despite being 60% off, still cost $400.
+I personally saw a standard black cotton sweatshirt the other day that, despite being 60% off, still cost over £250.
 (Granted, it was Givenchy, and I was shopping online at Moda Operandi, but you get the idea.)
-Even Entireworld, R29’s unofficial uniform of quarantine, costs $176 for a set of joggers and a crewneck.
+Even Entireworld, R29’s unofficial uniform of quarantine, costs hundreds for a set of joggers and a t-shirt.
 In trying times, it seems that people are willing to pay above and beyond for comfort.
-But still, when jobs are hard to come by and money is tight, spending nearly $200 on loungewear is hard for even me — a shopping enthusiast with a soft spot for sportswear — to justify.
+But still, when jobs are hard to come by and money is tight, spending big money on loungewear is hard for even me — a shopping enthusiast with a soft spot for sportswear — to justify.

 Advertisement

-So, when I came across iets frans… while searching for, what else, track shorts on Urban Outfitters’ website a few weeks ago, I was pleasantly surprised by the affordable price point.
+So, when I came across iets frans… while searching for, what else, jogger shorts on Urban Outfitters’ website a few weeks ago, I was pleasantly surprised by the affordable price point.
 The streetwear label has been around since 2017 but is only just now making its way to mainstream popularity with its unbeatable combination of stylish and comfortable loungewear that won’t break the bank.
-Its selection — which costs anywhere between $20 for a tank top to $110 for men's outerwear — includes comfortable and on-trend loungewear options like jogger shorts, zip-up crop tops, tie-dye hoodies, and oversized varsity “Dad” T-shirts for women.
+Its selection — which costs anywhere between £6 for a pair of socks to £75 for men's outerwear — includes comfortable and on-trend loungewear options like jogger shorts, zip-up crop tops, tie-dye hoodies, and oversized varsity “Dad” T-shirts for women.

 Despite the similarities between iets frans… and other (much more expensive) streetwear, the Urban Outfitters brand, with its at-home youthful photoshoots and high-low styling, still manages to feel novel, despite having already been around for nearly three years.